assetgrid/website/src/pages/reference/import/csv.md

 |Account A          |Account B  |Account A      |200    |
 |Account A          |Account A  |Account C      |-200   |

-If you use the source, destination and amount columns.
-The transactions will be imported as follows, which is incorrect:
+If you use the source, destination and amount columns you will run into issues with the second transaction.
+Assetgrid will interpret it as -200 moves from A to C and convert that into 200 from C to A. This will create the following transactions.

 |Source     |Destination    |Amount |
 |---	    |---	        |---	|